 Application will be made to the London Stock Exchange for each series of notes to be admitted to the ISM.
-Furthermore, application will be made to the Luxembourg Stock Exchange for the 2050 notes to be admitted to trading on the Euro MTF Market of the Luxembourg Stock Exchange.

 Where You Can Find More Information

 Chile has filed registration statements relating to its notes, including the notes offered by this prospectus supplement, and warrants with the SEC under the U.S. Securities Act of 1933, as amended.
 Neither this prospectus supplement nor the accompanying prospectus contains all of the information described in the registration statements.
 For further information, you should refer to the registration statements.